-The outcome is a profitable retail destination which has boosted commercial activity along the whole street; two shops, a café, a lively little square, and 34 new homes that confidently combine contemporary design with typologies, details and materials that draw on local tradition.
+The outcome is a profitable retail destination which has boosted commercial activity along the whole street; a lively little square where people go to hangout, taste wine and enjoy the farmers market; and 34 new homes that confidently combine contemporary design with typologies, details and materials that draw on local tradition.

 The project is an exemplar of sustainable, long-term regeneration of a small coastal town.

-Old copper-lined beer vats have been re-purposed as cosy places to sit, offering flexible space with a choice of niches and vantage points.
+Old copper-lined beer vats have been re-purposed as cosy places to sit, one facing outside, one facing in, offering flexible space with a choice of niches and vantage points.

-Outdoors, discarded timber groynes from the town’s sea defences form patterns in the washed concrete surface of the square and form benches for sitting and playing on.
+Outdoors, discarded timber groynes from the town’s seafront make interesting ingredients for sitting and playing on.

 Client: Adnams Brewery